fscorrupt/awesome-stars/README.md

 - [LogicLabs-OU/OpenArchiver](https://github.com/LogicLabs-OU/OpenArchiver) - An open-source platform for legally compliant email archiving.
 - [agregarr/agregarr](https://github.com/agregarr/agregarr) - Agregarr is a Plex Collections manager that keeps your Home and Recommended fresh by frequently updating it with collections from various sources
 - [BetterBahn/betterbahn](https://github.com/BetterBahn/betterbahn) - BetterBahn is an open-source project that aims to improve the train travel experience in germany.
 The current focus is on split-ticketing.
 However, further functions are planned to follow in the futur
-- [moeru-ai/airi](https://github.com/moeru-ai/airi) - 💖🧸 Self hosted, you owned Grok Companion, a container of souls of waifu, cyber livings to bring them into our worlds, wishing to achieve Neuro-sama's altitude.
+- [moeru-ai/airi](https://github.com/moeru-ai/airi) - 💖🧸 Self hosted, you-owned Grok Companion, a container of souls of waifu, cyber livings to bring them into our worlds, wishing to achieve Neuro-sama's altitude.
 Capable of realtime voice chat, Minecraf
 - [karakeep-app/karakeep](https://github.com/karakeep-app/karakeep) - A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full text search
 - [Drop-OSS/headscalez](https://github.com/Drop-OSS/headscalez) - Embedded Headscale library
 - [11notes/docker-immich-share-proxy](https://github.com/11notes/docker-immich-share-proxy) - Expose your Immich shares publicly without exposing Immich!